-At the Cafe de San Millan in Madrid's old town, one smoker who tried to light up was reminded by a waiter that it was no longer permitted.
+At the Cafe de San Millan in Madrid's old town, one smoker who tried to light up was reminded by a waiter that is was no longer permitted.

-"It's stupidity," Carlos Montesinos, 47, said of the new law as he was forced to smoke in the street outside.
+"It's stupidity," the man, Carlos Montesinos, 47, of the new law as he was forced to smoke in the street outside.
 "I think they should provide separate smoking zones."

-French tourist Lionel Roesel said he thought Spaniards would have a harder time accepting the new restrictions than French citizens when a similar law took effect there in 2008.
+Another customer, French tourist Lionel Roesel, said he thought Spaniards would have a harder time accepting the new restrictions than French citizens when a similar law took effect there in 2008.

 "In France, we all complained at the beginning, but now we can go into bars with children," said the 47-year-old financial director.

 "But I think that for Spain it will be much harder.
 In Spain, there is a stronger culture of bars and cigarettes.
 It is a question of conviviality."